orange-cloudfoundry/matomo-cf-service/README.md

 ### Setup the service on a CloudFoundry platform

-4. Deploy the service to CloudFoundry.
-   * Configure your manifest file (for example copy the existing template `manifest.yml` to `mymanifest.yml`).
+For deploying the service to a CloudFoundry platform, you need to configure your manifest file (for example copy the existing template `manifest.yml` to `mymanifest.yml` and adapt it as follows).
 This file has the following form:

 ```
 applications: